kent-map/chirpy/_posts/2026-03-29-landscape-cones-of-vision.md

 “The appearance of the city of Canterbury, from whatever part you approach it, is beautiful and equals the most sanguine expectation.
 The magnificent tower of the cathedral … strikes the eye as the principal object of admiration” (Hasted, 1800)

 Nestled in the Stour valley, Canterbury’s magnificent Norman Cathedral can be viewed from many vantage points.
-In 1979, the Canterbury Conservation Study Consultation Draft Report identified 22 cones of vision from which the best panoramic views of the city could be obtained.
-At the beginning of 2026, these cones were revisited to establish whether the report’s recommendation to maintain these views had been observed.
+In 1979, the Canterbury Conservation Study Consultation Draft Report identified 22 cones of vision from which the best panoramic views of the city could be obtained.[^ref1] At the beginning of 2026, these cones were revisited to establish whether the report’s recommendation to maintain these views had been observed.

 **Cone 1: From Merton Farm**
 The first cone of vision from the orchards on Merton farm had been impacted by the construction of the A2 bypass in 1982.
 A layby on the A2 allows a glimpse of what might have been.
-The cathedral can be seen in a landscape of green fields, oast houses and tree roundels at Stuppington, creating a rural idyll for coach passengers arriving from the continent.
+The cathedral can be seen in a landscape of green fields, oast houses and [tree roundels] at Stuppington, creating a rural idyll for coach passengers arriving from the continent.
 An area beloved by runners and dog-walkers, the route from this cone to the next took us to the top of Stuppington Hill where orchards and footpaths intersect.

 {% include embed/image.html src="wc:Cones of Vision No. 1 - From Merton Farm.jpg" aspect="0.671" caption="Cones of Vision No.1" %}